Shiranle07/ap_project2_web/README.md

 We used different branches on GitHub for every feature, and merge the branches only after making sure the code works.
 The code is structured into components to facilitate organization and allow for easier modifications.
 The code also incorporates tests for the primary components.
 These tests ensure the functionality of features such as toggling the menu, submitting login credentials, creating and editing posts, and creating and deleting comments.
+On the 3rd step of the project we implement a server that connect to our application.